darrylayers/ProductivityPlus/README.md

 # ProductivityPlus
-Fall 2018 Capstone Project - Monitor how much time you spend in your applications and choose to view the data with in-app graphs or export to a .xlms file to be view in Excel.
+Fall 2018 Capstone Project - Monitor how much time you spend in your applications and choose to view the data with in-app graphs or export to a .xlms file to be viewed in Excel.

 **How to use**